Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 **Navigation Bar**

 >  The fully responsive nav bar was created using bootstrap.
-This is identically displayed across all four pages and includes the website logo on the lefthand side with the page menu floating left.
+This is identically displayed across all four pages and includes the website logo on the lefthand side with the page menu floating left to allow navigation of the site.

 > Having initially created a nav bar without bootstrap, I found that once you reached the smaller screen sizes it was not visually pleasing and decided to use bootstrap as this allows for a collapsable menu which is hidden until clicked on small screens.